prcdslnc13/armoredblood.github.io/_posts/2017-12-04-Alteryx-Tableau-and-UFOs.markdown

 I loaded my csv file into Tableau and starting playing around with the data, seeing what kind of visualizations would be possible with this data.
 I had a bit of a struggle since it has been a while since I've used it, but I was able to hobble something together in a reasonable amount of time.

-Here's my findings from playing around with this dataset:
+Here's my findings from playing around with this dataset.
+I apologize for the small pictures, public.tableau.com doesn't let you export images of your charts, so I had to use screenshots.

 ![total_sightings]({{site.baseurl}}/assets/img/total_sightings.png)